Call for Proposals: National Conference on Correctional Health Care

-- Presentation Summary: Succinctly describe the presentation for the Final Program (maximum 75 words).
+- Presentation Summary: Succinctly describe the presentation for the conference program (maximum 75 words).
 Use complete sentences (not bullets) and avoid writing in first-person narrative.

 - Abstract: Summarize the purpose, methods, findings and conclusions of your presentation and explain what attendees may expect to gain from it (approximately 300 words).

 - Learning Objectives: Provide three learning objectives for the presentation and a brief explanation on how each objective will be met.
 (Tips for Writing Learning Objectives)